 Sasha takes her work very seriously.
 She is very gentle with children and other animals.
 She even cleans the baby goats!
 We call her “The Crumbinator” because she vacuums all of the crumbs from people’s cars who visit our farm.
 However, if you are a raccoon, coyote, or possum, watch out!
 Sasha will protect our livestock at all costs!

 Last autumn I had noticed her slowing down some and just thought that maybe it was just because it was hot outside.
 But then one day in February I had a friend’s little girl over here and she pointed to Sasha and said, “Look at Sasha.
 Look at her leg!”
 At first I thought she was scratching her leg because it was itchy but then I realized she was having a seizure.
 We went over to her, petted her, talked to her and she just laid there for a while until after the seizure.
 Later that day she started giving me signs again that she was going to have another seizure and, sure enough, she did.
 We took her to the vet and she had another seizure at the vet’s office.

 The vet diagnosed her with ehrlichiosis and lyme disease as well as a low thyroid.
 She was put on doxycycline for the tick borne diseases, thyroid tablets for her thyroid, and valium along with another medication to treat the seizures.
 However, the vet warned only to give the seizure meds to her if I had to because it would make her drowsy and drugged and she wouldn’t be able to do her job.

-My friend Donna, a veterinarian, introduced me to LolaHemp.
-I give her 25 drops twice a day, dropped right onto her food.
-Like me, she was also wary of some of these strong pharmaceuticals and suggested I try LolaHemp instead since it’s a natural product.
+My friend Donna, a veterinarian, introduced me to Lolahemp.
+I give her 25 drops twice a day.
+Like me, she was also wary of some of these strong pharmaceuticals and suggested I try Lolahemp instead since it’s a natural product.

 - Ginny Irving & Sasha